yxonic/quickrabbit/README.md

 # quickrabbit

-`quickrabbit` generates strongly-typed functions for implementing RPC, task queue, Pub/Sub, etc., using RabbitMQ.
+`quickrabbit` generates strongly-typed easy-to-use APIs for implementing cross-language actions such as RPC, task queue and Pub/Sub, using RabbitMQ.
 It is based on the awesome [`quicktype`](https://github.com/quicktype/quicktype) library.

+**STILL WORK IN PROGRESS!**

+Supported output languages: TypeScript, Python, Java, Go, Rust.

 ## Usage